To be read in conjunction with the SEND Policy which can be found on the school website

 - Class teacher meets with any additional professionals involved with a SEND child prior to admission.
 This may include participation in EHCP draft writing or review

 - Where appropriate welcome books, visual resources are prepared prior to the child starting so that parents may familiarise the child with the setting

 - Welcome letters and booklets are sent home to families

 All year groups have the opportunity to meet their new teacher and have a transition session in their new classroom during the summer term prior to moving up.
 SEND child may have additional experiences of this as appropriate for example they may visit the class for story time, to play during breaktime or free playtimes.

-- The schools shares all relevant information with the receiving school (usually through the head of year 7 and/or KS3 SENDco school visit).
+- The school shares all relevant information with the receiving school (usually through the head of year 7 and/or KS3 SENDco school visit).
 The SENDCo transfers relevant all paperwork personally to the school

 - SEND children have the opportunity to visit new setting (school offers to accompany parents/carers if required)